Depending on who you ask, “Take A Hike Day” (November 17) is either about going for a walk in nature or telling someone to get lost.

 The fact is, hiking and writing about hiking is my job—and has been for a long time.
 I served as the Los Angeles Times hiking columnist for 17 years and have written 30 books about hiking and nature.
 I’ve hiked from youth through middle-age, and plan to continue hiking and telling anyone who will listen to “Take a hike!” until I’m carried off the trail.

 I say “Take a hike” is not a negative and imperative declaration, but a positive and caring suggestion.

 After celebrating Take a Hike Day on November 17th, in the days that follow you could celebrate Occult Day on the 18th, World Toilet Day on the 19th or Africa Industrialization Day on the 20th.

 But I say, “Take a Hike!” every day instead.
 Or at least take a hike as often as possible.
-Or whenever and wherever you can.
+Whenever and wherever you can.

-Enjoy the greenery, the scenery and the wonderful world around you.
-Reconnect with nature.
+Take a hike and enjoy the greenery, the scenery and the wonderful world around you.
+Take a hike and reconnect with nature.
 Tell your friends and family to “Take a hike!”

-As for those kids always on the computer, meddlesome in-laws and annoying co-workers, well, you know what to tell them.
+As for those kids always on the phones, meddlesome in-laws, and annoying co-workers, well, you know what to tell them.